 As in Smith’s previous three books, the lessons of sports dominate, and the recourse to cricket -- which entertained this reader -- may alienate those with little interest in Andrew Strauss’s random walk to the England captaincy.
-The placing of Lehman Brothers Holdings Inc. (LEHMQ)’s collapse in 2007 rather than 2008 also jars.
+The placing of Lehman Brothers Holdings Inc. (LEHMQ:US)’s collapse in 2007 rather than 2008 also jars.

 Smith’s thesis -- that the role of luck carries more weight than we care to admit -- is one he himself dismissed in his days as a professional athlete, which included a brief spell batting for England.
 For him, luck could be conquered with more practice, superstition or both.
 One season, his team banned its players from saying “bad luck” to each other.